marcusmmmz/marcusmmmz/README.md

 ## Hi there 👋

-I'm Marcus, a Brazilian fullstack web dev (and game dev when i feel like it) that likes to reinvent the wheel sometimes.
+I'm Marcus, a fullstack web dev (and game dev when i feel like it) that likes to reinvent the wheel sometimes.

 ### My portfolio
 I don't have one yet ¯\_(ツ)\_/¯

 ### What have i been learning lately?
+- P2P (WebRTC)
+- Nostr protocol
-- Rust (for no particular reason)
+- Rust
-- User Auth

 ### My top languages ⚡
 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=marcusmmmz&layout=compact&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)